H3llKa1ser/B00t2R00t/Active Directory Penetration Testing/ACLs\ACEs Permissions/Computer.md

 ### If object: msDs-AllowedToActOnBehalf, then RBCD can be performed

-### If we can add Key Cedentials, we can perform Shadow Credentials attack
+### If we can add Key Credentials, we can perform a Shadow Credentials attack